-This standard generally conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 2", 2008.
+This standard generally conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 3", 2017.
 In its definition of income, the UN includes both income in cash and in kind.
-However, it observes that the collection of reliable data on income is extremely difficult and that "the inclusion of non-cash income further compounds the difficulties."
-Accordingly, it does not recommend that income information be collected on censuses, but acknowledges that, "depending on the national requirements, countries may nonetheless wish to obtain limited information on cash income."
+However, it observes that the collection of reliable data on income is extremely difficult and that "the inclusion of non-cash income further compounds the difficulties".
+Accordingly, it does not recommend that income information be collected on censuses, but acknowledges that, "depending on the national requirements, countries may nonetheless wish to obtain limited information on personal or household income, by covering only some of the income components (such as income from employment) ... and cover only cash income".
 It is this cash income that is the focus of the current standard.
 The UN Principles goes on to specify that cash income should include: wages and salaries of employees, income of members from producers' cooperatives, income of employers and own-account workers operating business and unincorporated enterprises, interest, dividends, rent, social security benefits, pensions and life insurance annuity benefits as well as social security, pension fund contributions and direct taxes withheld from employees' salaries.
 All of these sources have been included in this standard.
-The UN does not recommend a particular classification for income but does note in Principles that, due to the assumed approximate nature of the responses (due to the complexity of the question), "it is usually appropriate to use broad income or earnings size-classes."
+The UN does not recommend a particular classification for income but does note in Principles that "it is usually appropriate to use broad income or earnings size classes".
 Such broad classes have been used in this standard.

 This standard also conforms in general approach to the definition of income proposed in the "Canberra Group Handbook on Household Income Statistics, Second edition", but is not entirely compatible with these recommendations in its specific inclusions.
 As recommended by the Canberra Group, income is defined: to include only receipts that are recurrent (excluding large and unexpected, typically one-time, receipts); to include components which contribute to current economic well-being but not those, such as employer contributions to pension funds, related to future well-being; and to exclude considerations, such as capital gains or losses, that relate to the maintenance of net worth.
 The Canberra recommendations present two lists of the components of income, one reflecting an ideal definition of income and the other an operational definition that could be more easily applied.
 All sources of income listed in this standard are included on both these lists.
 However, there are some items in the ideal list that are not in the standard.
 These are: 1) non-cash income, specifically, imputed income from self-employment (goods and services produced for barter, less cost of inputs, and goods produced for own consumption, less cost of inputs); 2) employers' social insurance contributions; 3) net value of owner-occupied housing services (imputed rent); and 4) voluntary transfers from other households.
 The ideal list includes "current transfers from other households" while this standard lists only two specific types of such transfers: child support payments and spousal support payments (alimony).
 The Canberra Group recognizes that countries may choose not to collect and publish all items in the conceptual list and, therefore, the standard for total income can differ between countries.